 - Encourage Social Sharing

-Embracing and testing with these six proven strategies will ensure your brand stands out in your customer’s crowded inbox.
+Embracing and testing these six proven strategies will ensure your brand stands out in your customer’s crowded inbox.

 1. Create a Mobile-Friendly Design